rtsoft-gmbh/teleport/rfd/0036-github-actions.md

 ### Workflows
 ### Assigning Reviewers

-Reviewers will be assigned when a pull request is opened, ready for review, or reopened.
+Reviewers will be assigned when a pull request is opened, marked ready for review, or reopened.

 ```yaml
 # Example workflow configuration